-Phase 1 will incorporate the basement, with the image below identifying approximate formation levels.
-As noted in the site investigation, bedrock should not be encountered during excavations.
-The majority of the excavations can utilise battered excavations (see the purple line in Figure 4 and drawing W3683-DR-1040-00), but some vertical temporary retaining walls will be required along the northern and western boundaries in close proximity to existing trees to be retained (see green line in Figure 4 and drawing W3683-DR-1040-00).
+Phase 1 will incorporate the basement, with the image below (Figure 4) identifying approximate formation levels.
+A second and more comprehensive site investigation was carried out in early 2022.
+A total of eight rotary cores were carried out across the site and the bedrock was identified at 10.5m to 14.0m below ground level.
+This is well in excess of any basement excavations, and as such, it is not envisaged that any rock breaking will be required as part of the works.
+The majority of the excavations can utilise battered excavations (see the purple line in Figure 4 and drawing W3683-DR-1040-05), but some vertical temporary retaining walls will be required along the northern and western boundaries in close proximity to existing trees to be retained (see green line in Figure 4 and drawing W3683-DR-1040-05).
 The temporary retaining walls will include bored piles.
 All excavation banks shall be protected and inspected regularly.
-The accompanying drawing W3683-DR-1040-00 identifies the basement / undercroft excavation extent and the proximity to the site boundaries.
+The accompanying drawing W3683-DR-1040-05 identifies the basement / undercroft excavation extent and the proximity to the site boundaries

 The foundations in the basement area will be integral to the basement slab.
-Some anti-floatation anchors will be necessary at basement level, below podium areas, and the set-out of the anchors will be subject to further monitoring of the groundwater levels over the coming period.
+Some anti-floatation anchors will be necessary at basement level, below podium areas, and the set-out of the anchors will be subject to further monitoring of the groundwater levels over the coming period (refer to Section 5.9).
 The superstructure will then be constructed from the podium level, as outlined in the following sections.
 Access to this phase will be via the existing roadway (see Figure 7), with a cellweb build-up provided on areas of the roadway that overlay with the tree Root Protection Zone (RPZ).
 The bridge crossing at the Stradbrook Stream will also be constructed in this initial phase (see Section 9.10).